Thorium-Sim/thorium/README.md

   foster good environments for education, but not understanding how a card works or a task being too difficult or too boring can quickly take away from students learning.
-- While Thorium works hard to be the end-all-be-all of starship simulator controls, there is no reason every single feature has to be bundled with Thorium itself.
+- While Thorium works hard to be the end-all-be-all of spaceship simulator controls, there is no reason every single feature has to be bundled with Thorium itself.
 The core of Thorium is a way to distribute and configure data between multiple clients.
 Using the same mechanisms which crew clients